thesurlydev/images/README.md

 1. The project supports easily adding multiple storage implementations.
 The current implementation uses the file system for simplicity.
 A more robust implementation would use a cloud storage provider such as AWS S3 for durability and subsequently AWS CloudFront as a CDN.
-1. Additional image types could be supported by leveraging libraries such as Apache Batik to support SVG.
+2. Additional image types can be supported by leveraging libraries such as Apache Batik to support SVG.
-1. As of now, the authentication is a simplified version of what should be used in a production environment.
+3. As of now, the authentication is a simplified version of what should be used in a production environment.
+Here a JWT token is used to authenticate the user.
+In a production environment, a more robust solution should be used such as OAuth2.
-1. The API should be versioned and documented via OpenAPI.
+4. The API should be versioned and documented via OpenAPI.
 This would ease supporting multiple languages by leveraging code generation for clients.

 ## Requirements